Irish Setter

-Adopting a Irish Setter: breed-specific rescues, what to expect, adoption costs, and preparing your home for a rescued Irish Setter.
+Adopting an Irish Setter: breed-specific rescues, what to expect, adoption costs, and preparing your home for a rescued Irish Setter.

-With a typical weight of 60-70 lbs and lifespan of 12-15 yrs, the Irish Setter requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 60-70 lbs and lifespan of 12-15 yrs, the Irish Setter has specific care needs shaped by its genetics and build.
 What sets the Irish Setter apart from other sporting breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Breed-Specific Rescues

 Individual variation exists within every breed, but documented breed traits provide a solid foundation for care planning.
-Irish Setters with high energy levels need consistent outlets for their drive and enthusiasm.
+High-energy Irish Setter do better with a rhythm of daily activity than with weekend-only bursts — the drive is daily, and so the outlets should be too.

 - Size: large (60-70 lbs)